 Expanding our International Presence.
-During 2011, we continued our investment in direct sales and services personnel to expand our customer base in the United Kingdom and Western Europe, including expansion within several of the largest financial services and telecommunications companies in this region.
-We currently plan to continue to invest in our operations in this region in 2012.
-We have also invested in direct sales and service personnel in Australia and continue to evaluate partnership opportunities and sales and marketing strategies to support further expansion into the Asia-Pacific region.
-We currently have a partner supporting our sales, marketing and support efforts in the Asia-Pacific region, based in Melbourne, with initial focus on Australia, New Zealand, the Philippines and Singapore.
+During 2012, we continued our investment in direct sales and services personnel to expand our customer base in the United Kingdom and Western Europe, including expansion within several of the largest financial services and telecommunications companies in this region.
+We currently plan to continue to invest in our operations in this region in 2013.
+In the fourth quarter of 2012, we acquired our Australian reseller partner Engage Pty Ltd. ("Engage") to enhance our ability to offer intelligent engagement solutions to businesses in the Asia Pacific region.
+Engage has been a reseller of LivePerson solutions for several years, in addition to having its own successful hosted contact center solutions, which complement LivePerson's offerings.
+We continue to evaluate partnership opportunities and sales and marketing strategies to support further expansion into the Asia-Pacific region.

 Continuing to Build Brand Recognition.
 As a pioneer of real-time, intelligent engagement, LivePerson enjoys strong brand recognition and credibility.
 We strategically target decision makers and influencers within key vertical markets, leveraging customer successes to generate increased awareness and demand for online engagement tools.
 In addition, we continue to develop relationships with the media, industry analysts and relevant business associations to reinforce our position and leadership within the industry.
 Our brand name is also visible to both business users and consumers.
-When a consumer engages in a text-based chat on a customer's website, our brand name is displayed on the LivePerson dialogue window.
+When a consumer engages in a text-based chat on a customer's website, our brand name is usually displayed on the LivePerson dialogue window.
 We believe that this high-visibility placement will continue to create brand awareness for our solutions.

 Increasing the Value of Our Service to Our Customers.
 We regularly add both new products and services, and new features and functionality to our existing services to further enhance value to our customers.
 Because we directly manage the server infrastructure, we can make new features available to our customers immediately upon release, without customer or end-user installation of software or hardware.
-We continue to enhance our reporting, analysis and administrative tools as part of our overall portfolio of services, as well as our ability to capture, analyze and report on the substantial amount of online activity data we collect on behalf of our customers to further our customers online strategies.
+We continue to enhance our reporting, analysis and administrative tools as part of our overall portfolio of services, as well as our ability to capture, analyze and report on the substantial amount of online activity data we collect on behalf of our customers to further our customers' online strategies.
 Our customers may use these capabilities to increase productivity, manage call center staffing, develop one-to-one marketing tactics and pinpoint consumer engagement opportunities.
 Through these and other innovations, we intend to reinforce our value proposition to customers, which we believe will result in additional revenue from new and existing customers over time.

 Evaluating Strategic Alliances and Acquisitions When Appropriate.
-We have successfully integrated several acquisitions over the past decade.
+We have successfully integrated several acquisitions over the past decade, including three in 2012.
+In addition to our acquisition of Engage referenced above, we acquired mobile engagement start-up LookIO, Inc. ("LookIO) in June 2012 and the technology and intellectual property assets of Israel-based start-up, Amadesa, Ltd. ("Amadesa"), in May 2012.
 While we have in the past, and may from time to time in the future, engage in discussions regarding acquisitions or strategic alliances or to acquire other companies that can accelerate our growth or broaden our product offerings, we currently have no binding commitments with respect to any future acquisitions or strategic alliances.